-The thing is, though, that’s not actually why I bought this.
+The thing is, though, that’s not actually why I bought a facial toning device.
 In all honesty, the condition of my skin wasn’t my problem.
 My jowls were my problem –– and guess what?
 After 30 days of daily Foreo Bear use… my jowls are STILL my problem.

 Now, you’re going to have to take my word for that, obviously, because although I DID take some ‘before and after’ shots to analyse my results, I’m going to politely decline to show you them, because they’re hideously unflattering, and, well, I might make the mistakes so you don’t have to, but I’m not going to post photos of my sagging jowls on the internet, just to prove I still have them.

 If I look really closely, I can just about convince myself I see a little bit of a difference, but I somehow suspect that if you’re spending this amount of money on something, you’re probably not looking for that indefinable kind of improvement that you have to talk yourself into thinking you can see, are you?
 No, you’re looking for the kind of difference that Robyn, Olivia and EliteGirl up there all witnessed –– and, sadly, that just hasn’t happened for me.
 Or, at least, not yet.

 This post does, however, come with a massive caveat, and here it is:

 Massive caveat to this rambling Foreo Bear review: